veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 ionizing radiation
 : radiation that ionizes materials that absorb it

-x ray
+X-ray
 : EM photon between $$\gamma $$ -ray and UV in energy

 bremsstrahlung
 : German for *braking radiation*; produced when electrons are decelerated

-characteristic x rays
+characteristic X-rays
-: x rays whose energy depends on the material they were produced in
+: X-rays whose energy depends on the material they were produced in

 ultraviolet radiation
 : UV; ionizing photons slightly more energetic than violet light